aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 ```
 securityGroupSelectorTerms:
 - id: abc-123
-  name: default-security-group # Not the same as the name tag
   tags:
-    key: value
+    use: private-subnet
 # Selector Terms are ORed
-- id: abc-123
-  name: custom-security-group # Not the same as the name tag
+- name: custom-security-group-b # not the same as the "Name" tag
   tags:
-    key: value
+    use: private-subnet
+- tags:
+    use: private-subnet
+    Name: custom-security-group-c # not the same as the "name" field
 ```

 #### Remove `nodeClass.spec.launchTemplate`